cozemble/breezbook/dev-diaries/mikehogan-dev-diary.md

 If my airtable integration code, which is based on mutations, is to be most generic and useful, then supporting composite keys is the first one to try.
 So going to check-in and explore that option.

+## The value of making my docker containers smaller
+Some days back I spend a lot of time paring down the size of my docker files, by using `esbuild` to bundle my code, and by removing unnecessary files from the image.
+I did this because I was surprised to see the size of the image had blown out to 830MB.
+I got it down to 16MB.
+Now:

+1. Builds are faster
+2. Pushes to the registry are faster
+3. Deployment on Cloud Run takes only a couple of seconds